On Language and the Meaning of Words

 I am aware of only two philosophers who have held a view of moral semantics like mine, Terry Horgan and Mark Timmons, who co-authored a paper on a view nearly identical to this in its core features.
 They also called their view a kind of "non-descriptive cognitivism", were similarly inspired by the work of R.M.
 Hare as I was, and offered a nearly identical response to the embedding problem as I have.

-There is of course much more to be said about still further different aspects of speech-acts besides these distinctions laid out above.
-Over the next two essays I will go over many of those details in two different ways: one of them focusing further on the content and structure of the speech-acts, and another focusing on the style, presentation, and delivery of them.
+There is much more to be said about those other two types of claims, and their relations to reality and morality, respectively.
+Over the next two essays I will go over many of those details, one focusing further on the validity of the structure of the content of speech-acts, as in logic and mathematics; and another focusing on the effectiveness of the style, presentation, and delivery of them, as in rhetoric and the arts.

 Continue to the next essay, On Rhetoric and the Arts.